poly000/forkbomb-win/README.md

 # forkbomb-win

-a forkbomb in c for windows
+This is a forkbomb for win.

+# License

+WTFPL